jhkrug/lhws-mig-h2d/docs/deploy/accessing-the-ui/longhorn-ingress.md

 ---
 title:  Create an Ingress with Basic Authentication (nginx)
-  weight: 1
+sidebar_position: 1
 ---

 If you install Longhorn on a Kubernetes cluster with kubectl or Helm, you will need to create an Ingress to allow external traffic to reach the Longhorn UI.